johnandrea/gedcom-desc-report/README.md

 If missing the name of the top person is used.

+--dots = number of dots

+Number of dots to prefix every line.
+Default is 4.

 --maxgen = maximum generations to show.
 If missing, there is no limit.

 --libpath=directory-containing-readgedcom